 James Gardens in Toronto, Canada

-In August 2019, my oldest sister Laudi visited me and my other sister Lena.
+In August 2019, my sister Lodi visited me and my other sister Lena.
 It was her second visit to Canada.
 She loved Canada and Canadians.
-We were expecting her to visit us this summer of 2020, but sorry to say she could not leave Lebanon due to the global health crisis and the travel ban.
+We were expecting her to visit us this summer of 2020, but sorry to say she could not leave Lebanon due to the global health crisis and the ensuing travel ban.

 My two sisters and I went for a walk this past summer to James Gardens.
 The three of us love nature and enjoy walking.